-59692 - 889 (180) (Please note that this programme will not be offered in 2021.)
+59692 - 889 (180) Please note: This option does not admit new student.

 A postgraduate diploma in intercultural communication, or an Honours degree/ postgraduate diploma in linguistics, a language or a language-related subject, or another qualification accepted by Senate to be equivalent to such an Honours degree/ postgraduate diploma.